RagibAhashan/Fast-Drone-Delivery-System/README.md

 # Fast Drone Delivery System

-This project was done in out Discrete Math class.
+This project was done in our Discrete Math class.

 How to use the program: